Stories are a very integral part of being persuasive.

 You see this being utilized every day on platforms as big as TED talks to speeches by world leaders.

-Instead of only discussing the “information”, they begin talks with phrases like, “Imagine if you will…”, and as we’ve seen, it’s with very good reason: stories help sell arguments of all types, from, “I believe that these liberal/conservative points of view are correct,” to, “I believe this product is suited for my goals.”
+Instead of only discussing the information, they begin talks with phrases like, “Imagine if you will…”, and as we’ve seen, it’s with very good reason: stories help sell arguments of all types, from, “I believe that these liberal/conservative points of view are correct,” to, “I believe this product is suited for my goals.”

 This information is useless, however, unless we address how to write better stories.

-There are a million writing blogs that will go on and on about how to craft amazing stories, but is any of that (potentially good) advice backed up by research?
+The #1 trait of a persuasive story is how engaging the story is.
+There are a million writers out there that will go on and on about how to craft amazing stories, but is any of that (potentially good) advice backed up by research?

 In fact, there is an additional study conducted by Green & Brock that addresses just what makes a story engaging.
+Here’s what they found:

-1.)
+1..
 Suspense works just as well as you’d expect

-The “cliffhanger” just may be the oldest trick in the writing book, especially writing for television, but there is a reason why it’s used so
+The “cliffhanger” just may be the oldest trick in the writing book, especially writing for television, but there is a reason why it’s used so often.
+It works!

-Despite our numerous exposure to this method, our brain just can’t “get over” suspenseful moments: it’s a relationship that just won’t die, we will always want to know what happens next!
+Despite our numerous exposure to this method, our brain just can’t “get over” suspenseful moments: it’s a relationship that just won’t die, we will always want to know what happens next.
+In fact, suspense works so well that the hotly debated Zeigarnik Effect would have you believe that it’s the best way to kill procrastination.

-Research in that areaseems to point to humans being much more inclined to finish something that has already been started (researchers interrupted people doing “brain buster” tasks before they could complete them… nearly 90% of people went on to finish the task anyway, despite being told they could stop).
+Research in that area seems to point to humans being much more inclined to finish something that has already been started (researchers interrupted people doing “brain buster” tasks before they could complete them.
+Nearly 90% of people went on to finish the task anyway, despite being told they could stop).

-2.)
-Creating detailed imagery helps craft the setting YOU want
+2. Creating detailed imagery helps craft the setting you want

 Want to get people swept up in your stories?
+Tell them what they are getting swept up into, and they’ll respond.

 Could any of us relate to the heroic deeds in tales like those of the Lord of the Rings without Tolkien’s exquisitely detailed descriptions of the dangers of Mordor or the perils faced by Frodo and Sam?